How-to

 4. Customize and go

 Swap spots, reorder days, or add more places.
 Everything stays on the map so you can see the full picture.
-When you're happy, you've got a complete trip plan built from the content you actually care about — not generic AI suggestions.
+Sights that need tickets show verified booking links, actual Tiqets, GetYourGuide, and Viator products checked against each spot rather than blind search links.
+And once the trip starts, companion mode shows today's plan and what's nearby.
+You end up with a trip built from the content you actually care about, not generic AI suggestions.

 Works with Instagram too

 Same process for Instagram reels and posts.
 Copy the link, paste in Triply.
-Also works with Google Maps links — if someone texts you "check out this restaurant" with a Maps link, paste it and it's saved.
+Google Maps links work too.
+If someone texts you "check out this restaurant" with a Maps link, paste it and it's saved.

 Why this is better than planning manually